FnuPratichi/Personal-Portfolio/README.md

 ## Get Started

 Feel free to **fork** this repository to customize and use it for your portfolio!
-If you find this project helpful or interesting, please consider giving it a **⭐ star** — it really motivates me to keep improving it!
+If you find this project helpful or interesting, please consider giving it a **⭐ star**
 ---
 ## How to Use